Robert Gilbert Outstanding Advocate Award

 The Outstanding Advocate Award is given annually to a current Baylor student, to provide special recognition for his or her individual contribution of time, effort, and passion towards raising awareness and mobilizing the Waco and Baylor community.

 The Outstanding Advocate Award was initiated in 2013.
-The late Rev. Robert Lewis Gilbert was the first African-American graduate of Baylor, graduating with a bachelor of art degree in 1967.
+The late Rev. Robert Lewis Gilbert was the first African-American graduate of Baylor, graduating with a Bachelor of Arts degree in 1967.
 He then went on to attend the Baylor Graduate School of Religion from 1970 to 1971.
-Gilbert, often referred to as �Little Giant� by family members due to his small stature yet enormous heart and passion, taught in Waco as the first black teacher assigned to a formerly all-white school in Waco Independent School District.
+Gilbert was often referred to as "Little Giant" by family members due to his small stature yet enormous heart and passion.
+He taught in Waco as the first black teacher assigned to a formerly all-white school in Waco Independent School District.
 He also served the Waco community as a pastor at Carver Baptist Church from 1978-1989.
 Gilbert is a well-known civil rights leader in Central Texas, always striving for success and advocating for just change.
-In 1980, he was named Citizen of Texas and in 1992, Gilbert received the Outstanding Humanitarian award.
+In 1980, he was named Citizen of Texas and in 1992, Gilbert received the Outstanding Humanitarian Award.
 Rev. Robert Lewis Gilbert wrote two books.
 No Excuses Accepted

 - Nominees must exhibit a passion and personal awareness for any social justice issue(s).